quick

 The two biggest projects to date have been first to expand the solar panels by adding a new array on the house.
 These are larger in overall area and carry a higher efficiency rating than the prior panels and the combined impact in kWH is significant, and for some time we were running an electrical surplus on production vs. usage.
 Following on from this, we’ve installed air-pump HVAC mini-split units throughout the main house for both A/C and heating in the winter to directly utilize the electricity generated and reduce reliance on the oil-based heating system (at a higher overall MMBtu efficiency rating for heating and cooling).
 We’ve also added window film to better insulate the kitchen during the summer while retaining the beautiful view of the yard and forest.

-It’s been a fun process and we look forward to continuing the journey!
+It’s a fun process and we look forward to continuing the journey!